-Signature of Student Print Name
+Signature of Student Print Name Date

-Witness Date

-Davison 4/4

-Health Sciences Division
+Health Sciences Division AUTHORIZATION TO RELEASE INFORMATION

-AUTHORIZATION TO RELEASE INFORMATION John N. Harms Center 2620 College Park Scottsbluff, NE 69361
+John N. Harms Center 2620 College Park Scottsbluff, NE 69361

 Student Information

 Name: Student ID:

 DOB: Phone No: Cell No:

 Address:

+Address.

 City: State: Zip:

+·

+II.
+(MANOO) I. II. : MANOO (

-from my student records: e (WNCC), I authorize WNCC to release
+ollege (WNCC), I authorize WNCC to release

+the following information on from my student records: in ation

+Immunizations/Va

-Immunizations/Vaccination records Liability Insurance Card
+records Liability I nsurance Card

-CPR Card u
+CPR Card

+Drug Scree en e

-Drug Screen Results
+Results

+Background

-Background Reports
+Reports

+Transcripts

-Transcripts Fit Testing
+Fit Testing

-Other (please specify)
+sify)

-Student Signature and D
+Student Signature and Da ite of Authorization

 Print Name

 Signature

+Data

 Date

-Student Under the age Print Parent or Guardian of 18: Full Name
+Student Under the age of 18:

-Parent or Guardian Sign ature
+Print Parent or Guardian Full Name Parent or

-Date
+Guardian Signature

+Data

+d from the date of my signature above a and shall expire at my completion of the pureing program

-This authorization is valid from the date of my signature above and shall expire at my completion of the nursing program.
+^{}This authorization is valid from the date of my signature above and shall expire at my completion of the nursing program.